 A Confession of Judgment, which is filed in the appropriate United States district court, does not require Board approval, but must comply with all statutory requirements and legal precedent of the state of filing.
-Once filed, Regions may utilize the postjudgment collection procedures of the Federal Debt Collection Procedure Act (FDCPA) to obtain compliance, thus allowing actions such as execution against assets, garnishment of bank accounts and/or accounts receivable, and discovery under FRCP Rule 69.

-Regional Offices should confer with the Compliance Unit or Contempt Litigation and Compliance Branch when use of a Confession of Judgment is contemplated.
+Regional Offices must confer with the Contempt, Compliance & Special Litigation Branch when use of a Confession of Judgment is contemplated.
 See OM Memo 15-33.